harryclements/sudoku/README.md

 ### _isComplete_

-checks if the puzzle is complete and returns this as a Boolean.
+Checks if the puzzle is complete and returns this as a Boolean.

 ### _isValid_

-checks if the current puzzle state is valid and returns this as a Boolean.
+Looks at the contents of each row, column anf box in the puzzle and uses the _duplicatesExist_ function to check if the current puzzle state is valid, returning a Boolean.

 ### _duplicatesExist_

-takes a list and checks for duplicates, returning this as a Boolean.
+Takes a list as input and checks for duplicate values, returning this as a Boolean.

 ### _showGrid_

-prints out a grid to the console.
+Prints out a given puzzle grid to the console.
+This functionns prints out the incomplete grid at the beginning and then the completed version at the end.
+However, it was also useful for the testing process.